-Panasonic G2 versus Panasonic GX1
+Panasonic G2 vs GX1

-The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GX1 are two digital cameras that were officially introduced, respectively, in March 2010 and November 2011.
+The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GX1 are two digital cameras that were revealed to the public, respectively, in March 2010 and November 2011.
 Both the G2 and the GX1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G2 has a resolution of 12 megapixel, whereas the GX1 provides 15.8 MP.
+The G2 has a resolution of 12 megapixels, whereas the GX1 provides 15.8 MP.

-Body comparison: Panasonic G2 vs Panasonic GX1
+Body comparison: Panasonic G2 vs GX1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (24 percent) than the Panasonic G2.
 Moreover, the GX1 is markedly lighter (26 percent) than the G2.
 In this context, it is worth noting that neither the G2 nor the GX1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.